HomeEnvironmentAustralian Bushfires: History and Future Prevention

 Australia’s climate has increased by 1° C since 1910.
 This is significant enough to make extreme heat events and fires more frequent and harder to fight.

-There has been a lot of debate surrounding the role of climate change in the Australia fires.
-The Australian government, including Prime Minister Scott Morrison, have denied climate change’s role.
+There has been a lot of debate surrounding the role of climate change in the Australian bushfires.
+The Australian government, including Prime Minister Scott Morrison, has denied climate change’s role.
 They say that fires are normal in Australia, choosing to ignore the added severity of the current blazes.

 Scientists all seem to agree, though, that climate change at least plays a part in the spreading of these fires.